EvesLastDescendant/barbershopp/README.md

 The app will be accessible at <http://localhost:3000>.

+Other dependencies needed will be added subsequently:

+- FontAwesome

+- React-Bootstrap Bootstrap

+- React-splidejs

+- React-animejs

+- Axion

 ## Features

 1. Responsive Design: The web app is designed to provide an optimal experience on all devices.